adavarski/gitlab-cicd-k8s/README.md

-## Prepare on-prem infrastructure
+# Prepare on-prem infrastructure

-We will use 3 servers in this demo:
+Note: We will use 3 servers for this demo:

 - devops (gitlab install) : 192.168.1.99
 - k8s-staging: 192.168.1.100